gregsaun/prusa_i3_bear_upgrade/README.md

 Grégoire Saunier is the original designer of the Bear Frame Upgrade and extruder.

-Bendix Sørensen, Florian Däubler, Josh Jones, and Stefan Maue are active contributors.
+Bendix Sørensen, Florian Däubler, Josh Jones and Stefan Maue are active contributors.

 Barry Danks, David Ogles, Florian Däubler, Josh Jones, Nathan Denkin, Orlando from All3DMakers, Termlimit are admins of the Bear community and help with documentation.